Barcode

 [82C455 - 82C457]

-I designed these three IBM VGA compatible flat panel graphics LSIs under joint development program between ASCII and Chips & Technologies exchanging the Letter of Intent.
+I designed these three IBM VGA compatible flat panel graphics LSIs under joint development program between ASCII and Chips and Technologies exchanging the Letter of Intent.

 Development historyUpdated on